-Eurex Clearing Messaging Interfaces Connectivity Eurex Clearing
+Eurex Clearing Messaging Interfaces Connectivity B: AMQP Programming Guide Eurex Clearing

-B: AMQP Programming Guide

-As of 30.08.17

-Page 4 of 61

 Abstract

 This document provides information about the connectivity for the AMQP based Eurex Clearing FIXML Interface, Eurex Clearing FpML Interface and Eurex Clearing Margin Calculator Interface.
 This document is intended to be a guide to Members developing applications, which will utilize this interface.